 We’ll start with a quick look at its performance.

-If your iPhone XR is currently running iOS 14.3, the iOS 14.4 installation should take less than 15 minutes to complete.
-If you’ll be moving up from iOS 13, you can expect it to take longer.
+If your iPhone XR is currently running iOS 14.5.1, the iOS 14.6 installation should take around 10 minutes to complete.
+If you’re moving up from older software, it could take longer.

-We’ve been using iOS 14.4 on the iPhone XR for several days now and the software is holding up well thus far.
+We’ve been using iOS 14.6 on the iPhone XR for a few days now and the software is holding up well thus far.
 We haven’t run into any major problems.

 Connectivity is strong.
 Wi-Fi and Bluetooth are working normally.
 Battery life is also solid at the moment.
 We haven’t seen any abnormal drain.